QUESTION: HOW DO GRAPEFRUIT JUICE AND MEDICATION INTERACT?

-The grapefruit juice and drug interaction arises because grapefruit contains a compound called bergamottin, which blocks the action of an enzyme in the liver.
+The grapefruit juice and drug interactions arise because grapefruit contains a compound called bergamottin, which blocks the action of an enzyme in the liver.
 (Cytochrome P450 3A4, in case you're interested.)
 This enzyme is also involved in the metabolism of more than 30 different medications.

 When this enzyme is blocked, your body can't clear out the drug as it should, which means the drug can build up to dangerous levels.

 More than 50 medications are subject to a possible grapefruit juice and drug interaction.
-Drugs for blood pressure, blood clotting, and cholesterol control are among them.
-Here's a complete list of drugs that interact with grapefruit juice.
+Drugs for blood pressure, blood clotting and cholesterol control are among them.
+Here's a list of drugs that interact with grapefruit juice.